Arjun-Mota/arjun-mota.github.io/_posts/2020/algorithm_intuition/2020-09-27-lasso-regression.md

 It is useful in high dimensional data as it deals with feature selection and correlation of them.<br/>

-Though, there is another good regression algorithm Elastic Net Regression, which is a combination of both ridge and lasso regression.<br/>
+Though, there is another good regression algorithm <a href="/posts/elastic-net-regression/">Elastic Net Regression</a>, which is a combination of both ridge and lasso regression.<br/>

 If you want to know more about a batch gradient descent then check: <a href="/posts/batch-gradient-descent/">Batch Gradient Descent</a> <br/>
 For a ridge regression check this: <a href="/posts/ridge-regression/">Ridge Regression (L2 Regularization)</a><br/><br/>